panzarino/gset-robotics/README.md

 # GSET Robotics

-PiStorms Robotics Competitions at GSET
+PiStorms Robotics Competitions at the Governor's School of Engineering and Technology

 Robots were built with LEGO MindStorms and Raspberry Pi and programmed with Python and PiStorms.